-Smartphones are as ubiquitous today as oxygen.
-People just cannot live without them.
-We don’t dare imagine a time when things could be done without constantly checking your cell phone.
+Today, smartphones are as ubiquitous as oxygen.
+People can’t seem to live without them.
+We don’t dare imagine a time when things could be done without constantly checking our cell phones.

 A study conducted by Oxford Economics found that almost 80% of managers said that their workers wouldn’t be able to perform their jobs at 100% without them.

 But the lines of professional work and personal work are blending into each other.
 Employees easily jump from their Facebook page to the company cloud app and back.
 Managers and Coordinators rely on them to contact their workers during or even after working hours.
 Employees use them to keep up with their emails and other business or work-related applications.

 The Burst in the BYOD (Bring Your Own Device) TrendThe BYOD culture is here and it is a force to be reckoned with.
 The increasingly fast pace of advances in technology nowadays and the cost of making sure that employees have the latest, most secure devices for work are two big hassles for businesses.
 So when employees try to bring their own devices to the workplace, it is a win-win situation for both the employees and the company.
 The company gets to save its expenses on technology and the employee gets to have just one device for everything.
 No more juggling multiple devices, trying to find out which one contains the document that you need.

 The 2019 Information Management Benchmark Report says that: